Leasehold in Thailand

 Lease purchase in a residential housing development

-In an official (licensed) property development the content of the freehold sale contracts under which the property is sold must comply with strict land and housing development and consumer protection laws.
-Selling land and house in the same development under a leasehold contract to foreigners does not have to comply with the same laws and the developer can, based on general freedom of contract, include various for him beneficial clauses misleading clauses to generate sales, such as additional lease renewal terms suggesting a 90-year lease term, but which is under Thai hire of property laws enforceable by legal action as a 30-year lease only.
+In an official (licensed) property development the content of the freehold sale contracts under which the property is sold must comply with strict land rules and housing development and consumer protection laws.
+Selling land and house in the same development under a leasehold contract to foreigners does not have to comply with the same laws and the developer can, based on general freedom of contract, include various for him beneficial clauses misleading clauses in the lease agreement to generate sales, such as additional lease renewal terms suggesting a 90-year lease term, but which is under Thai tenancy laws enforceable by legal action as a 30-year term lease only.

 Specific rent and lease of commercial property